Theta Chi Remembers D-Day

 After receiving a local anesthetic, an Army doctor tried to remove the shrapnel from Capt.
 Jordan’s arm with little success.
 The pain was so intense that Capt.
 Jordan was sent to a hospital ship.

 After recovering from his wounds, Capt.
 Jordan did not return to civilian life.
-He led his unit to the other side of the world – and participated in the invasion of the island of Okinawa.
+He led his unit to the other side of the world to the Pacific Theatre of the War – and participated in the invasion of the island of Okinawa.

 Capt.
 Jordan was recognized with a Bronze Star and a Purple Heart among other decorations.
 Few are familiar with Capt.
 Jordan’s war record; the vast majority of people know Capt.
 Jordan as Coach “Shug” Jordan of Auburn University.
 He served his Alma Mater as head coach of the Auburn Tigers football team from 1951 to 1975, winning a National Championship in 1957 with his undefeated team.
 He had also served as a basketball coach at Auburn and as an assistant coach at the University of Georgia, where he assisted with the establishment of Theta Chi’s Delta Beta Chapter in 1949.
+When he returned to Auburn, Coach Jordan made an annual visit during the off-season to Chi Chapter to meet the brothers, share stories, and discuss leadership.
 In 1973, Auburn’s Hare Stadium was renamed Jordan-Hare Stadium in his honor.

 Other Theta Chi members currently known to have participated in the D-Day invasion include: